Warren1001/Exp_Calculator/README.md

 Credits to Amazon Basin and co. for the entire experience algorithm.

+### v1.2.0
+- Fixed areas listed and changed to match the second PTR.
+- Bug: this calculator still shows XP overflows, which Blizzard fixed.
+I don't have a way to test this at the moment, so I don't know how to correct the logic.

 ### v1.1.1
 - Very close to being correct now.